marlawinstead/World_Weather_Analysis/README.md

 Deliverable 2

 Create a Customer Travel Destinations Map: For part 2, we narrowed down the results to 208 cities by defining a maximum temperature of 90 and a minimum temperature of 75.
-186 of these cities were able to provide a hotel name that the customers could use and book for travelling to their destination.
+186 of these cities were able to provide a hotel name that the customers could use and book for traveling to their destination.

 Devliverable 3